heroku/app-manifest/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Josh W Lewis/app_manifest.
+Bug reports and pull requests are welcome on GitHub at https://github.com/heroku/app-manifest.